Coconutty, Hot, and Fiery: The Milk-Producing Fiery Milkcap Mushroom

 But one study stated that this mushroom is edible and being eaten.
 Has anyone of you tried this?

-This could be a great alternative to chilies, with a mushroomy flavor and coconut aroma.
-It seems like my favorite flavor all in one!
-And I can think of a lovely recipe.
-And it feels heavy and meaty!
+This mushroom could be a great alternative to chillies.
+Its mushroomy flavour and coconut aroma make it seem like my favourite flavour all in one!
+I can think of a lovely recipe.
+It also feels heavy and meaty!
 It would be good to know this mushroom deeply.

 As a lover of hot, spicy food, coconut, and mushrooms, the idea of trying this mushroom is exciting and nerve-wracking.
 The worst-case scenario would be a stomach upset.
 What do you think?
 Should I take this calculated risk?